 Chicago, the windy city.
 Once called the Second City, Chicago is now the third-largest city in the US after New York and Los Angeles.
 Sitting on the southwest shore of Lake Michigan, in the State of Illinois, Chicago is known for Al Capone, The Blues Brothers, being the starting point of Route 66, and great sports teams like the Bulls, Bears, and Blackhawks.
 The city likes its B’s.
-With plenty of things to do in Chicago, here are just a handful:
+With plenty of things to do in Chicago, here are my favourites.

 With 24 public beaches, numerous parks, and plenty of attractions along Chicago’s 26-mile waterfront, you could spend all your time exploring that area alone.
 At 25 acres, Millennium Park is a huge green space that contains concert areas, manicured gardens, rock climbing, sculptures, and the famous Buckingham Fountain, featured in the opening credits of the TV sitcom, Married With Children.